AnthonyZavala/AnthonyZavala/README.md

 # Hello there, I’m Anthony 👋

-I'm a software engineer at GitHub on the Actions Platform team.
+I'm a software engineer at GitHub on the Actions team.

 Before GitHub, I worked for Imperfect Foods and Home Depot focusing on event-driven architecture, stream processing, and using functional programming.
 I would definitely call myself a hobby collector, usually gravitating toward making things.
 Woodworking is my go to, but I’ve also mixed in using stone, plastic, and metal.
 Trying my hand at welding and getting a 3D printer over the past couple of years.
 The rest of my free time is spent on video games, movies/series, brewing beer, cooking, or gardening.